Prajjwal/lambda-papers/_posts/2019-10-14-linux-file-locking-ruby.md

 print_file_contents(file)
 ```

-The script acquires an exclusive lock and writes its `PID` to it.
-The lock
+The script acquires an exclusive lock(there's also shared locks) and writes its
-acquisition is skipped if you pass in `no_lock` as the first command line
+`PID` to it.
+The lock acquisition is skipped if you pass in `no_lock` as the
-parameter.
-If you open two terminal and run `ruby flock.rb` in each, you will
+first command line parameter.
+If you open two terminal and run `ruby flock.rb`
-find that the process that starts second simply blocks until the first process
+in each, you will find that the process that starts second simply blocks until
-exists, and therefore each process prints out exactly what *it* wrote to the
+the first process exists, and therefore each process prints out exactly what
-file last.
-Now do that again, but invoke the second process as follows `ruby
+*it* wrote to the file last.
+Now do that again, but invoke the second process as
-flock.rb no_lock`.
-You'll find that *process_2* doesn't hesitate writing its
+follows `ruby flock.rb no_lock`.
+You'll find that *process_2* doesn't hesitate
-`PID` to the file, even though *process_1* is holding an exclusive lock on it!
+writing its `PID` to the file, even though *process_1* is holding an exclusive
+lock on it!

 In practice, you would never see this because cooperating processes involved
 would go through the correct `flock()` api.
 Therefore, a few of you might find